Jessica-Pan531/CompTIA-study-note/note.md

-Tracked - use "git add [file name]' to put files into storage area Staged - use "git commit -m [Your concise commit message]" add files Committ
+Tracked - use "git add [file name]' to put files into storage area Staged - use "git commit -m [Your concise commit message]" add files Committ update files from git to Github - use "git push" command
 # How to review the history
 "git log" or "got log --oneline"(simplify version)
 # Check difference: "git diff" + file ID